Is it for me?

-I work with people who feel ready to acknowledge and work through (at their own pace) their lived emotional, psychological, and interpersonal difficulties and who experience often debilitating anxiety, distress, and a sense of fear in their personal and/or occupational life.
+I am wholly committed to engaging with people who feel ready to acknowledge and work through (at their own pace) their lived emotional, psychological, and interpersonal difficulties.
+Some of my clients experience an often debilitating anxiety, distress, and sense of dread in their personal and/or occupational life.

 Psychodynamic Psychotherapy does not provide a ‘quick fix’.
 Rather, it is a deeply invested, committed and enduring process.
-Psychotherapy aims to increase your self-comprehension, challenge maladaptive coping mechanisms, lower psychic defences and liberate oneself toward enabling informed choices.
+Psychotherapy aims to increase your self-comprehension, challenge maladaptive coping mechanisms, lower psychic defences, and liberate ones self toward enabling more informed choices.

-Whilst I have a confident capacity to work with a range of psychological distress, I have some areas of specialisation which might be a particular focus for you as a potential client:
+Whilst I have a confident capacity to work with a range of psychic distress, I have some areas of specialisation which might be a particular focus for you as a potential client:

-- Social class identity – ‘transitioning’ from working-class roots, imposter syndrome, fitting in, shame, humiliation, classism.
+- Social class identity – ‘transitioning’ from working-class roots, impostor syndrome, fitting in, shame, humiliation, classism.

 - LGBTQ+ matters- coming to terms with and coming-out, Identity conflict, Internalised homophobia, rejection, loneliness, self-esteem.

 - Men and Masculinity – identity, toxicity, aggression, self-sufficiency, competitiveness, anger, role conflict.

 Psychotherapy or Counselling?

 Counselling is not a diluted form of Psychotherapy.
 The main differences are that it is shorter-term (usually up to 12 sessions) and specifically focused on an area of focus that you want to address.

 In Psychotherapy, we meet once or in some cases twice per week for an open-ended period, which is regularly reviewed to measure progress.
 Whereas in Counselling, sessions are once weekly and for a set period.